×

 When we asked expats what advice they would give a foreigner before buying a property in The Hague, they said...

 "Yes, foreigners are allowed to own property in The Hague.
 Non-residents of the Netherlands are allowed to purchase property in the country, however they must obtain a permit from the Dutch Ministry of Justice before they can do so.
 The permit is granted on the basis of the applicant's financial situation and the purpose of the purchase.
-Additionally, non-residents must also register with the Dutch Land Registry and pay a transfer tax," explained one person living in The Hague, The Netherlands.
+Additionally, non-residents must also register with the Dutch Land Registry and pay a transfer tax," wrote one expat who made the move to The Hague.

 What appliances are typically included in a rental?